BAMresearch/NFDI4IngModelValidationPlatform/docs/benchmarks/linear elasticity/plate-with-hole.md

 In order to transform this into a practical benchmark, we consider a rectangular subdomain of the infinite plate around the hole.
 The boundary conditions of the subdomain are determined from the analytical solution.
-The example is further reduced by only simulating one quarter of the rectangular domain and assuming symmetry conditions at the edges.
+The example is further reduced by only simulating one quarter of the rectangular domain with length $l$ and assuming symmetry conditions at the edges.
 Let

 $$
 \Omega =[0,l]^2 \setminus \lbrace (x,y) \mid \sqrt{x^2+y^2}<a \rbrace